The Prague Cemetery: Plot summary

 Giuseppe Garibaldi with his "Thousand" red shirts invades Sicily in 1860 and Simonini is sent to Palermo as a spy to report on Garibaldi's movements after he has taken possession of the Island.
-While on this mission, Simonini discovers that, contrary to circulating rumours, Garibaldi's Thousand are students, independent artisans, and professionals; they are not peasants.
-The support given by Sicilian peasants is not a matter of patriotism, but of hatred of exploiting landlords and oppressive Neapolitan officials.
+While on this mission, Simonini discovers that, contrary to circulating rumours, Garibaldi's Thousand are students, independent artisans, and professionals, not peasants.
+The support given by Sicilian peasants is not a matter of patriotism, but of hatred of exploitive landlords and oppressive Neapolitan officials.
 Garibaldi himself has no interest in social revolution, and instead sides with the Sicilian landlords against the rioting peasants.
 The Kingdom of Piedmont cautiously supports the unification of Italy but is worried that Garibaldi's fame might eclipse that of their king, Vittorio Emanuele, or worse still, that he might proclaim a republic.

 He meets the French novelist Alexandre Dumas and Italian patriots Nino Bixio and Ippolito Nievo.
 Simonini is ordered to destroy some heavily guarded documents in Nievo's possession.
-He befriends Nievo to gain his confidence - but the papers are too closely guarded.
-The only way Simonini can think of is to blow up the ship on which Nievo is sailing - sending the papers, Nievo himself and dozens of others to the deeps.
+He befriends Nievo to gain his confidence—but the papers are too closely guarded.
+The only way Simonini can think of is to blow up the ship on which Nievo is sailing—sending the papers, Nievo himself, and dozens of others to the deep.
 Simonini develops an elaborate scheme to smuggle aboard a deranged malcontent with a box of explosives, and bribes a sailor to take part in the scheme, knowing that they would both be killed along with everybody else on the boat.
 Simonini then stabs to death an accomplice on land who had provided the explosive, to silence him.